theianchia/project-kit-cli/README.md

   ~ bundle install
   ```

-2. From the binary, change the permissions so that you can execute the file
+2. Change the permissions so that you can execute the file
   ```sh
   ~ chmod +x exe/proj_kit
   ```